AY2526S1-CS2103T-T14-2/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add a person**

 **MSS**
-1. User requests to add a new person.
+1. User requests to add a person with all the required details.
-2. ClientHub requests the person's details from the user.
-3. User provides the person's details.
-4. ClientHub adds the person to ClientHub.
+2. ClientHub adds the person to ClientHub.

     Use case ends.

 **Extensions**
-* 3a.
+* 1a.
 The given person's details are of invalid format.

-  * 3a1.
-ClientHub shows an error message on format.
+  * 1a1.
+ClientHub shows an error message.

-    Use case resumes from step 2.
+    Use case ends.

-* 3b.
+* 1b.
 The given person's details are valid but have the same name and phone number as another person in ClientHub.

-  * 3b1.
-ClientHub shows an error message on duplicate person.
+  * 1b1.
+ClientHub shows an error message.

-    Use case resumes from step 2.
+    Use case ends.

-**Use case: UC02 - Find a Person**
+**Use case: UC02 - Find persons**

 **MSS**
-1. User requests to find persons by name.
+1. User requests to find persons with a specific attribute value.
-2. ClientHub requests the name or part of the name to search for.
-3. User provides the name or part of the name to search for.
-4. ClientHub shows a list of persons whose names contain the given name or part of the name.
+2. ClientHub shows a list of persons matching the search criteria.

     Use case ends.

 **Extensions**
-* 4a.
-No persons found.
+* 1a.
+No person found.

-  * 4a1.
-ClientHub shows a message indicating that no persons were found.
+  * 1a1.
+ClientHub shows an error message.

     Use case ends.

+* 1b.
+The given attribute values are of invalid format.

+  * 1b1.
+ClientHub shows an error message.

+    Use case ends.

 **Use case: UC03 - Delete a person**

 **MSS**
-1. User requests to list persons
-2. ClientHub shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to delete a specific person by their index.
-4. ClientHub deletes the person
+2. ClientHub deletes the person.

     Use case ends.

 **Extensions**
-* 2a.
-The list is empty.
+* 1a.
+The given index is invalid.

+    * 1a1.
+ClientHub shows an error message.

       Use case ends.

+**Use case: UC04 - Delete all persons with a specific status**

+**MSS**
+1. User requests to delete all persons with a specific status.
+2. ClientHub deletes all matching persons.

+    Use case ends.

+**Extensions**
+* 1a.
+No persons with the specified status exist.

+    * 1a1.
+ClientHub shows an error message.

+      Use case ends.

+* 1b.
+The given status is invalid.

+    * 1b1.
+ClientHub shows an error message.

+      Use case ends.

+**Use case: UC05 - Edit a person**

+**MSS**
+1. User requests to edit a person by index with new details.
+2. ClientHub updates the person's details.

+    Use case ends.

+**Extensions**
-* 3a.
+* 1a.
 The given index is invalid.

-    * 3a1.
+    * 1a1.
 ClientHub shows an error message.

+      Use case ends.

+* 1b.
+The given details are of invalid format.

+    * 1b1.
+ClientHub shows an error message.

+      Use case ends.

+**Use case: UC06 - List all persons**

+**MSS**
+1. User requests to list all persons.
+2. ClientHub shows a list of all persons.

+    Use case ends.

+**Use case: UC07 - Clear all persons**

+**MSS**
+1. User requests to clear all persons.
+2. ClientHub clears all persons from the list.

+    Use case ends.

+**Use case: UC08 - Undo previous command**

+**MSS**
+1. User requests to undo the previous command.
+2. ClientHub reverts the previous action.

+    Use case ends.

+**Extensions**
+* 1a.
+There are no previous commands to undo.

+    * 1a1.
+ClientHub shows an error message.

+      Use case ends.

+**Use case: UC09 - Redo previous undone command**

+**MSS**
+1. User requests to redo the previous undone command.
+2. ClientHub reapplies the previously undone action.

+    Use case ends.

+**Extensions**
+* 1a.
+There are no undone commands to redo.

+    * 1a1.
+ClientHub shows an error message.

+      Use case ends.

+**Use case: UC10 - View help**

+**MSS**
+1. User requests help.
+2. ClientHub displays the help window with command instructions.

-      Use case resumes at step 2.
+    Use case ends.

 <br>